 Born in 1122, Eleanor was the heir to her father’s duchy of Aquitaine.
 The duchy was one of the largest estates in Europe, covering much of the French European landmass we know today.
 The huge fiefdom stretched from the Loire to the Pyrenees.

 This made Eleanor the most eligible heiress in Europe.
 She grew up in a household of great wealth, and in Aquitaine women were granted liberties which were not common across Europe.
-They could mix freely with men, and Eleanor was granted a liberal education in Latin and Provencal (the language of Aquitaine itself).
+They could mix freely with men (in other courts and kingdoms they would have been strictly chaperoned), and Eleanor was granted a liberal education in Latin and Provencal (the language of Aquitaine itself).

 Her wealth and upbringing made her a confident and accomplished young woman.
 After her father’s death, she inherited his lands in Aquitaine aged just 15.
 She was married to Louis le Jeune of France in 1137; before long Louis was crowned King of France.